danhuy0101/API/README.md

 ## 3. Expected Results

-- Collection runs successfully with CSV data on both Postman and Newman
+- All three collections (Login, Me, Change Password) run successfully with their respective data files on both Postman and Newman
+- Individual test reports are generated for each collection
 - Test reports are generated and uploaded successfully to GitHub Actions
-- Complete automated testing process is implemented through CI/CD pipeline
+- Complete automated testing process is implemented through CI/CD pipeline covering login, user profile, and password management functionality

 ---